 How to Make Gingerbread Cookies

 Create the best gingerbread man cookies with these simple steps to follow.
 Each step comes together quickly and easily.
-You may need a few extra appliances but it will be well worth it!

 - Dry mixture: Combine the top dry ingredients into a bowl.
 Whisk together until it is a flour mixture.